Huguet57/LIMO-Velo/README.md

 Contact me at ``andreu.huguet@estudiantat.upc.edu`` for questions or ideas.

-## A real-time, direct and tightly-coupled LiDAR-Inertial SLAM.
+## A real-time, direct and tightly-coupled LiDAR-Inertial SLAM that works (surprisingly) well under high velocities - even with spinning LiDARs.
 Designed for easy modifying via modular and easy to understand code.
 Relying upon [HKU-Mars](https://github.com/hku-mars)'s [IKFoM](https://github.com/hku-mars/IKFoM) and [ikd-Tree](https://github.com/hku-mars/ikd-Tree) open-source libraries.
 Based also on their [FAST_LIO2](https://github.com/hku-mars/FAST_LIO).

 ### Tested and made for racing at Formula Student Driverless